 What is a Personal Guarantee?

-A personal guarantee is when a business owner, or business owners, signs a legally binding promise to repay a business loan personally.
+A personal guarantee occurs when a business owner, or a group of business owners, signs a legally binding promise to repay a business loan personally.
+This creates a legal obligation for the business owner to be financially responsible for the debt.
 If the company defaults on the loan, any business owner who signs a guarantee is personally liable for the remaining balance.

 These guarantees bypass any limited liability protections.
 Even if the business goes bankrupt, you must still pay the remaining debt.
 It’s like a form of business collateral for lenders.